 Actual one-on-one interaction, though, allows people to get feedback about their conversation partner in real-time through facial expression, vocal tone, mannerisms, and, of course, word choice and phrasing.
 All of these are crucial elements, and it’s all raw.

-We take time to go to these entrepreneurship meetups and HGA meetings because there will, inevitably, be questions where Jason Long, certified Charismatic Force of Nature, can illustrate the depth of his knowledge and our team’s capabilities.
-When that happens, there will be people listening who come away with the conclusion that that guy right there knows what he’s talking about.
+We take time to go to these entrepreneurship meetups and industry meetings because there will, inevitably, be questions where we can illustrate the depth of our knowledge and our team’s capabilities.
+When that happens, there will be people listening who come away with the conclusion that this team right there knows what they’re talking about.

 See, it’s still about illustrating expertise.
 That’s more than half of the battle.
 Because once people have attributed value to your knowledge and abilities, it’s much easier to ask them to commit to the cost of your services.

 Eventually, you’ll find yourself in a one-on-one conversation with potential sales on the line.
 When that happens, don’t forget this very important tip: Don’t just talk about yourself.
 You’re going to need to at some point, but first, you need information.